Wei-Liu-1161456/LCC_Issue_Tracker/README.md

 ```

 ## Sign up
-Click the Sign up button on the Login page to create your own account, your account will be a visitor for this issue tracker system.
+Click the **Sign Up button** on the **Login page** to create your own account.
+Newly registered accounts will have the **visitor** role by default..

 ## Navigation Bar - Home button

-click the Home button to show the user Dashboard
+click the **Home button** to show the users Dashboard

-**Admin user dashboard**
+### 1. Admin user dashboard
-1 - "View Active Issues" button
+- **View Active Issues button**
-Click it to view the list of those issues that aren't resolved yet.
+Click to view the list of those issues that aren't resolved yet.
-2 - "View Resolved Issues" button
+- **View Resolved Issues button**
-Click it to view the list of those issues that have been resolved.
+Click to view the list of those issues that have been resolved.
-3 - "Manage Users" button
+- **Manage Users button**
-Click it to view the list of those issues that have been resolved. and then you can search users by username/fname/lname, can change the role(admin/helper/visitor) and the status(inactive and active) of the usrs, can view the users profile.
+Click to view the list of those issues that have been resolved. and then you can search users by username/fname/lname, can change the role(admin/helper/visitor) and the status(inactive and active) of the users, can view the users profile.
-4 - "Report New Issue"
+- **Report New Issue button**
-Click it to create a new issue.
+Click to create a new issue.

-**2. Helper user dashboard**
+### 2. Helper user dashboard
-1 - "View Active Issues" button
+- **View Active Issues button**
-Click it to view the list of those issues that aren't resolved yet.
+Click to view the list of those issues that aren't resolved yet.
-2 - "View Resolved Issues" button
+- **View Resolved Issue button**
-Click it to view the list of those issues that have been resolved.
+Click to view the list of those issues that have been resolved.
-3 - "Report New Issue"
+- **Report New Issue**
-Click it to create a new issue.
+Click  to create a new issue.

-**3. Visitor user dashboard**
+### 3. Visitor user dashboard
+- **Report New Issue button**
+Click to create a new issue.
+- **My Issues button**
+Click to view the list of all issues reported by the user, including active and resolved ones.

 ## Navigation Bar - Issues button

-**1.Admin user**

-**2.Helper user**
-**3.visitor user**
+There is a dropdown menu including four buttons, as follows:

+- **Report New Issue**
+Click to create a new issue.
+- **My Issues**
+Click to view the list of all issues reported by the user, including active and resolved ones.

+- **Active Issues**
+Click to view the list of those unresolved issues reported by all users.
+But, visitor role can only view the issues reported by themselves.
+- **Resolved Issues**
+Click to view the list of those resolved issues reported by users.
+But, visitor role can only view the issues reported by themselves.

 ## Navigation Bar - Manage Users button

 **Only Visible to Admin User:**
-Click it to view the list of those issues that have been resolved. and then you can search users by username/fname/lname, can change the role(admin/helper/visitor) and the status(inactive and active) of the usrs, can view the users profile.
+Click to view the list of all users, and then you can search users by username/fname/lname, can change the role(admin/helper/visitor) and the status(inactive and active) of the usrs, can view the users profile.

 ## Navigation Bar - User Avatar and First Name

-**Used for ALL Roles (Admin/Helper/Visitor):**
 Click this button to show yours Profile details, and you can change your details and password in the "My profile" page.

 ## Navigation Bar - Log out

-**Used for ALL Roles (Admin/Helper/Visitor):**
 Click this button to log out your account from the LCC Issue Tracker system.